micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 9.md

 This wisdom I have also seen under the sun, and it _seemed_ great to me:

 ###### 14
-_There was_ a little city with few men in it; and a great king came against it, besieged it, and built great [^d]snares around it.
+_There was_ a little city with few men in it; and a great king came against it, besieged it, and built great snares around it.

 ###### 15
 Now there was found in it a poor wise man, and he by his wisdom delivered the city.
 Yet no one remembered that same poor man.